 This is a summary of more than 20 years of research into homosexuality.
 It draws on more than 10,000 scientific papers and publications from all sides of the debate.

-It is essentially a summary of our book, My Genes Made Me Do It! - Homosexuality and the Scientific Evidence (published USA, 2000, revised 2010, 2013, 2015, 2016 and kept current on this website.)
+It is essentially a summary of our book, My Genes Made Me Do It! - Homosexuality and the Scientific Evidence (published USA, 2000, revised 2010, 2013, 2015, 2016, 2018, 2020, 2023 and kept current.)
+The points below are explored more deeply in the book and solidly referenced.

 * SSA is shorthand for Same Sex Attraction, OSA for Opposite Sex Attraction